-Students currently enrolled in the RN to BSN program at Bushnell are eligible and invited to apply for one of two elected student positions on the Community Advisory Committee.
-Elected students will serve for a period of 12 months.
+Students currently enrolled in the RN to BSN program at Bushnell are invited to assume one of the two student positions on the Community Advisory Committee.
+Students will serve for a period of 12 months.
 Thereafter, both students are invited and encouraged to remain on the committee for an additional 12-month period.